rvandehey-cc/content-automation/README.md

 1. **Add URLs to scrape**: Edit `data/urls.txt` and add one URL per line
 2. **Run the automation**: `npm start`
-3. **Follow the prompts**: The system will guide you through content type setup
+3. **Follow the prompts**: The system will guide you through:
+   - Content type setup (post vs page identification)
+   - Custom element selectors (optional - specify elements to remove during sanitization)
+   - Image processing configuration (if enabled)
 4. **Import to WordPress**: Use the generated CSV file in `output/wp-ready/`
 5. **Cleanup past run's data**: `npm run clean`